-Your employer may try to justify denying you the ability to wear your religious clothing at work based on concerns about offending or losing customers.
-However, customer preference is never a justification for a discriminatory practice.
+While a dress code the is enforce on all employees is generally a valid reason for not allowing religious clothing, your employer may also try to justify denying you the ability to wear your religious clothing at work based on concerns about offending or losing customers; this is not valid.
+Customer preference is never a justification for a discriminatory practice.
 Refusing to hire someone because customers or co-workers may be uncomfortable with that person's religion or national origin is just as illegal as refusing to hire that person because of religion or national origin in the first place.
 This prohibition applies to other employment decisions as well, including promotion, transfers, work assignments and wages.

 If your employer wants to lawfully prevent you from wearing this clothing, the employer would need to show that allowing you to wear this clothing would pose an undue hardship on the business.
 Real or perceived customer preference would rarely, if ever, meet the undue hardship standard.

 Health and safety concerns, however, may meet the undue hardship standard.
 For example, a factory required that assembly line workers wear pants to protect them from getting loose clothing caught in the machinery and from suffering burns.
 The company terminated an employee after she refused to wear pants and claimed that her religion requires women to wear dresses.
 The court held that reasonable accommodation cannot undermine the safety of plant operations or create undue hardship on the company by increasing job hazards, and therefore the firing was determined to be lawful.